RakhithJK/axllent-mailpit-wiki/Content-security-policy,-referrer-policy.md

 ## Tracking images

 Tracking images (eg: in campaign emails) are not blocked.
 If you wish to block these then you will need to use a browser ad-blocker.
 All remote images are allowed.

+## External links

+External links from HTML emails will always open in a new window/tab automatically, regardless if there is or isn't a `href` `target` set in the HTML email.